Upendra-7/project58/README.md

 Project Title : HAIR SALON

-***This is a web application related to hair styling.
+***This is a web application related to hair services.

 Web Technologies used: HTML, CSS, JS.